bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-mongodb-and-github.md

 Before you start this tutorial, make sure:

-- You have followed our previous UI-based change tutorial [DevOps: Database Change Management with MongoDB](/docs/tutorials/database-change-management-with-mongodb).
+- You have followed our previous UI-based change tutorial [Database CI/CD and Schema Migration with MongoDB](/docs/tutorials/database-change-management-with-mongodb).
 - You have a [MongoDB Atlas](https://cloud.mongodb.com) account or a [MongoDB Server](https://www.mongodb.com/try/download/community) instance running.
 - You have a [GitHub](https://github.com/) account.
 - You have a public GitHub repository, e.g  `mongodb-test-bb-local`.